-Note: Accounts with Team subscriptions can only allow employees to choose between English and Swedish.
+Note: Accounts with Team subscriptions can only allow employees to choose between English, Swedish Norwegian and Danish.
 Only administrators can see and edit the account settings.

 In &frankly, there are two possible language settings available for each user:

 - System language - lets each user decide which language they want to see in the web and app interface (menu, buttons, and so on).
-The available options are Swedish, English, and Norwegian.
+The available options are Swedish, English, Norwegian and Danish.

 - Question language - lets each user select their preferred language for questions.
 All questions in the &frankly library are translated into 18 languages and you can also add translations when you create your own questions.